Mashiho Chiri

-Mashiho Chiri (知里 真志保) (February 24, 1909 – June 9, 1961) was an Ainu linguist and anthropologist.
+Mashiho Chiri (知里 真志保; February 24, 1909 – June 9, 1961) was an Ainu linguist and anthropologist.
 He was best known for creating Ainu-Japanese dictionaries.

 Biography

 Chiri was born on February 24, 1909, in what is now Noboribetsu, Hokkaido, Japan.
+His father was Takakichi Chiri who had served in the Russo-Japanese War and was one of three Ainu awarded the Order of the Golden Kite, his mother was Nama.
 His older sister is Yukie Chiri and his aunt is Imekanu.
 Though they were both native Ainu speakers, Chiri was not.
 He was taught Japanese, and learned the Ainu language when he was in high school.

 He graduated from the Hokkaido Muroran Sakae High School.
 He had excellent grades, but couldn't afford go to college.
 Instead he worked at a local government office.
 Later, Kindaichi Kyosuke recognized his intelligence and invited Chiri to stay at his house in Tokyo and attend the First Higher School, Japan.
 Chiri took him up on his offer, and graduated in 1933.
 He then studied at the Tokyo Imperial University and graduated from the literature department in 1937.
 He was the first Ainu to enter the university.
 He earned a master's degree at the same university.
 Chiri taught at a girls' school and researched at a museum in Karafuto for three years before taking a temporary position at Hokkaido University in 1943.
-He became a full professor in 1947, and was awarded a doctorate on December 22, 1954.
+He became a full professor in 1947, and was awarded a doctorate in linguistics on December 22, 1954 focusing on the Karafuto dialect of Ainu.